Cambridge Tree Project

 (Magnolia tripetala) Deer Resistant

-No hardy woody landscape plant matches the bold textural statement of an umbrella magnolia: leaves that reach two feet long and creamy white flowers six to ten inches across (both pictured above).
+No hardy woody landscape plant matches the bold textural statement of an umbrella magnolia: leaves that reach two feet long and creamy white flowers to ten inches across (both pictured above).
 Ornamental deep red fruit clusters can reach up to four inches.
-A specimen at the UW Arboretum planted 60 years ago is just over 30 ft. tall.
+A specimen at the UW Arboretum planted 60 years ago is over 30 ft. tall.
 Juvenile growth, however, is robust: 18-24 inches annually locally.
 Easy to grow in sun or heavy shade.

 NOTE: Magnolias require deep garden soil with good drainage and are not good choices for recently developed subdivisions where thin, compacted soils are commonly found.

-2-3 ft. tall seedling (potted): $75
+3 ft. tall seedling (potted): $65

 Magnolia, Yellow Flowering